MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 ### PUSH!

 Now we're going to make the changes that you've made to your local git repo official, by pushing them to the official online GitHub repo.
+Under the hood, git tells GitHub about all of the commits that you've made on your local repo, and GitHub makes the same commits on the official repository.
+Even though you're pushing only one commit for now, keep in mind that **you can commit multiple times before a push**, and all of those commits will make it to the GitHub repo.

 **Termies**, make the call `git push origin master`.
 From before, you should interpret this command as pushing everything at `master`, the local git repo, to `origin`, the online official GitHub repo.
 You'll have to provide your GitHub username and password for security.